-5.1 The following shall be members of Dunedin Kindergartens:
+The following shall be members of Dunedin Kindergartens:

-) Every parent or caregiver who has a child on the roll or waiting list of a Kindergarten; or
+Each Kindergarten; and

+All Life Members of Dunedin Kindergartens.

-(ii) All persons over the age of 18 years who:
+All persons over the age of 18 years who:

-(aa) apply for membership in the form prescribed by the Board from time to time;
+apply for membership in the form prescribed by the Board from time to time;

-(bb) have their application approved by the Board; and
+have their application approved by the Board; and

-(cc) pay the annual subscription fee as fixed by the Board.
+pay the annual subscription fee as fixed by the Board.

-The Board shall have the right to decline a membership application without giving any reason for such decision.
+The Board shall have the right to decline a membership application made pursuant to clause 5.1 above without giving any reason for such decision.

-and

-(c) All Life Members of Dunedin Kindergartens.

-5.2 Employees of Dunedin Kindergartens are ineligible to become Members appointed .
+Employees of Dunedin Kindergartens are ineligible to become Members unless appointed a Life Member.

+For the purposes of attending meetings and voting, each Kindergarten may nominate one Eligible Caregiver to represent the Kindergarten (Kindergarten Representative).
+The name and contact details of the Kindergarten Representative shall be notified to the Board in writing not later than 3 days prior to the Annual general Meeting.

+Each Member must consent to become a member as required by the Act.
+In the case of each Kindergarten member, consent may be given by the Kindergarten Representative appointed in accordance with clause 5.3 above.

-5.3 A Member may at any time resign from membership of Dunedin Kindergartens by giving written notice to the Board.
-A resignation shall not be effective until receipt of the notice by the Board and shall not extinguish any liabilities of that Member which arose during that person’s membership of Dunedin Kindergartens.
+A Member may at any time resign from membership of Dunedin Kindergartens by giving written notice to the Board.
+A resignation shall not be effective until receipt of the notice by the Board and the Board accepting the resignation.
+Resignation shall not extinguish any liabilities of that Member which arose during that Member’s membership of Dunedin Kindergartens.

-5.4 Those Association Members whose membership of Dunedin Kindergartens is solely by virtue of clause 5.1(a) shall terminate on the day that that Association Member’s child leaves the Kindergarten at which the child was enrolled unless the Member is a member of a Kindergarten Committee or a member of the Board in which case the membership of that Association Member shall end at the end of that Association Member’s current term of appointment to the Kindergarten Committee or the Board.
+Where a Kindergarten Representative no longer has a child enrolled at the Kindergarten which has nominated them as a Kindergarten Representative, they may continue as Kindergarten Representative until the commencement of the next Annual General Meeting of Dunedin Kindergartens, subject to clause .

-5.5 The membership of a Member who acts in a manner deemed by the Board to be contrary or prejudicial to the interests of Dunedin Kindergartens may be suspended or terminated if:
+The membership of a Member who acts in a manner deemed by the Board to be contrary or prejudicial to the interests of Dunedin Kindergartens may be suspended or terminated if: